What Does Eligible Mean on a Background Check? (The Good News)

 Frequently Asked Questions About What Does Eligible Mean On A Background Check

-What Does Not Eligible Mean On A Background Check?
+What Does Not Eligible Mean on a Background Check?

 Not eligible means the background check failed and the individual is not eligible for hire.

-What Does Eligible Mean On First Advantage Checks?
+What Does Eligible Mean on First Advantage Checks?

 Eligible usually means the background check was passed and the individual is eligible to be hired.
 Review eligible R1 usually means that something on the background check warrants an additional review.
 This is usually in the form of a questionnaire where the individual can explain the charges and what they are doing to improve themselves.

-What Does Decisional Mean In A Background Check?
+What Does Decisional Mean in a Background Check?

 Decisional usually means that something was found on the check that will require the individual to plead their case to the hiring manager, who will then make a decision as to overlook the information found on the background check.

-Is Eligible On Background Check Good?
+Is Eligible on Background Check Good?

 Eligibility is the best possible outcome.
 This usually warrants no further discussion and allows for the hiring process to proceed to the next step.